Visiting Kingston Lacy: what you need to know

 Campervans that are used for transport are welcome but are not permitted to stay overnight.
 At this time we’re unable to welcome caravans and coaches.

 There is no limit to the amount of time you can spend at Kingston Lacy during your visit.

 The safety of our staff, volunteers and visitors is our priority.
-To ensure that social distance is maintained have set up new one-way routes round the garden and parkland.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Visits to the house are limited to ensure social distancing and entry to the house is not guaranteed on the day you visit (see below).
 Last entry is at 3pm.

 Face coverings are recommended in enclosed, crowded areas.
 Thank you for supporting us to make this a safe experience for everyone.